Parasyte/rundogd/README.rst

       -i IGNORE, --ignore IGNORE
                             ignore files matching the given pattern
-      -o ONLY, --only ONLY  only watch files matching the given pattern --stdout STDOUT       redirect stdout to this file --stderr STDERR       redirect stderr to this file --version             show program's version number and exit
+      -o ONLY, --only ONLY  only watch files matching the given pattern -w WAIT, --wait WAIT  a delay time (in seconds) to wait between file changes --stdout STDOUT       redirect stdout to this file --stderr STDERR       redirect stderr to this file --version             show program's version number and exit